 Most of the calls I get from Pike County come from owners of 40 to 120 acres — family tracts inside the McComb commute shed, often inherited, sometimes part of a larger estate decision.
 The buyers are everywhere.
 The mills are close.
 And exactly because of that, the temptation to take the first offer and be done with it is real.

 That's the math that costs Pike County landowners the most money.
 A buyer who knocks on the door isn't bidding against anyone.
-The instant a sealed-bid sale puts the same tract in front of the McComb, Bogalusa, Hammond, and Brookhaven buyer lists, the same buyer's number usually moves — sometimes by a meaningful margin on the per-ton, almost always on the contract terms.
+The instant a sealed-bid sale puts the same tract in front of the McComb, Bogalusa, Hammond, and Brookhaven buyer lists, the same buyer's number usually moves — sometimes by a meaningful margin on the per-ton, and generally on the contract terms.

 Timing matters more in Pike than people think